siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/210-2025-02-14-reified-type-parameters-in-kotlin.md

 ---
 # Reified Type Parameters in Kotlin: A Deep Dive

 Kotlin, a modern programming language developed by JetBrains, is known for its expressive syntax, safety features, and interoperability with Java.
 One of the powerful features of Kotlin is **reified type parameters**, which provide a way to work with generics more effectively at runtime.
-In this blog post, we will explore what reified type parameters are, how they work, and where they can be useful.
+In this article, we will explore what reified type parameters are, how they work, and where they can be useful.

 ## Understanding Generics in Kotlin